wangxiaoyunanne/docs/source/hive_sgm.html.md

 If the dataset were too big to fit into the aggregate GPU memory of multiple GPUs on a node, then two directions can be taken in order to be able to tackle these larger datasets:

- 1. Out-of-memory: Compute using part of the dataset at a time on the GPU, and save your completed result to CPU memory.
-When all completed results on the CPU are ready to perform the next step, copy back to GPU (slower than distributed, but cheaper and easier to implement).
+ 1. Out-of-memory: Compute using part of the dataset at a time on the GPU, and save the completed result to CPU memory.
+This method is slower than distributed, but cheaper and easier to implement.
  2. Distributed memory: If the GPU memory on a single node is not enough, use multiple nodes.
 This method can be made to scale for arbitrarily large datasets provided the implementation is good enough (faster than out-of-memory, but more expensive and difficult).

 ### Notes on other pieces of this workload